Federalist No. 64

-Federalist No. 64, titled "The Power of the Senate", is an essay published on March 5, 1788, by John Jay as part of the ongoing Federalist Papers.
-Throughout the Federalist Papers, Madison, Hamilton, and Jay emphasize the particular role in the field of foreign affairs (Golove).
+Federalist No. 64, titled "The Power of the Senate", is an essay first published in The New York Packet on March 5, 1788, by John Jay as part of the ongoing Federalist Papers.
+Throughout the Federalist Papers, James Madison, Alexander Hamilton, and Jay emphasize the particular role in the field of foreign affairs (Golove).
 However, Federalist No. 64 specifically focuses more deeply on the concept of treaties and how they are formed.
-This specific essay in the Federalist Papers is very influential, discussing the idea of treaties, the mystery behind the author, and the invalidity of the Anti-Federalists' argument.
+This essay in the Federalist Papers is very influential, discussing the idea of treaties, the mystery behind the author, and the invalidity of the Anti-Federalists' argument.

 Summary

 In Federalist No. 64, Jay defends the provision in the Constitution that grants the President the power to make treaties with the consent of two-thirds of the Senate.
 The Senate can check presidential power and ensure the states are each given an equal vote in the treaty-making process.
 He interpreted the Constitution as giving more power to the President through treaties, unlike his other Founding Fathers.
 They, however, believe that the Senate would gain too much power by doing this.
 While the "advise and consent" clause was typically understood to give the Senate power to oversee treaty enactment, Jay interpreted the clause as giving the President the power to decide when he wanted to seek "advise and consent" from the body.
 With this being noted, Jay expresses his stance that the Senate represents the state issues and is less knowledgeable in foreign affairs than the President.
 This concept also supports Jay's belief that the Constitution creates a strong national government that favors the Senate.
 While the Senate gets a say in the outcome, they do not have a say in how they are passed.
 With these concepts in mind, Federalist No. 64 is an influential piece of the Federalist Papers.